Antoine-Roucau/Bitmap_Image/README.md

-# Bitmap Image Processing Library
+# Bitmap Image Processing Library with Alexandre Allaire

 ## Overview
 A C# library for BMP image processing and manipulation with Huffman compression algorithm integration.
 This project provides various image filters, transformations, and fractal generation capabilities.